The best antivirus rescue disks make it simple and easy to recover your PC, files, and folders, after a malware attack.

 But if you're an expert, the ability to tune the scan could make a huge difference to performance.
 Handy features like scanning without cleaning and quarantine management give you plenty of control over what happens to any threats.
 And if you need more, SysRescue comes with the Chromium browser, the excellent partition manager GParted, and TeamViewer for remote access to the system.

-Dr.Web is possibly the biggest antivirus company most people haven't heard of, though that's changing with the increased popularity of the Dr.Web Security Space app for Android, which currently has almost 700,000 reviews with an average rating of 4.6 stars.
+Dr.Web is possibly the biggest antivirus company most people haven't heard of, though that's changing with the increased popularity of the Dr.Web Security Space app for Android.

 Dr.Web LiveDisk is specifically developed to help Windows users try to recover their harddrive after it has been rendered non-bootable by malware.
 It's a free utility that can be used by either burning to a DVD or USB stick, though for the latter your PC must be able to boot from USB media.